pmuldoon86/CV/README.md

 I fell in love with coding while I was preparing for my Makers interview.
 I love the combination of order and creativity, writing DRY code and rendering it in a beautiful view.

 As a violinist, I performed and recorded throughout Europe, North and South America, and China with some of the world's greatest musicians.
-I'm looking for a junior developer role in an organisation where I can continue to work at the highest possible standard.
+I'm looking for a junior developer front-end or full-stack role in an organisation where I can continue to work at the highest possible standard.

 **Tech Skills:** Ruby, Rails, Sinatra, RSpec, Capybara, Node.js, Express, HTML, CSS, JavaScript, jQuery, Jasmine, PostgreSQL